 67 A product is defined at the Harmonised System 4-digit level.
-It is worth noting that the revealed factor intensity indices are defined at the 6-digit level, and we thus generate a mean index for all the 6-digit products falling within a 4-digit product category.
+It is worth noting that the revealed factor intensity indices are defined at the 6-digit level, and we thus generate a mean index for all the 6-digit products falling within a 4-digit product capital intensity measure is taken from the UNCTAD Revealed Factor Intensity Database.
+Available at